-In today’s post please understand that I am not fighting any other churches, groups or organizations.
-But I am duty bound to point out the truth if I am going to help.
+In today’s post, I am duty-bound to point out the truth if I am going to help.
 Revelation 2:7 (KJV) states

 7 He that hath an ear, let him hear what the Spirit saith unto the churches; To him that overcometh will I give to eat of the tree of life, which is in the midst of the paradise of God.